laposanti/Reproducibility-support-for-Transitive-SBMs/README.md

 Rscript scripts/06_plot_simulation_recovery_figures.R
 ```

-This reproduces the WST/SST VI boxplots, the combined VI/ARI recovery plots, and the summary CSVs used to build them.
+This reproduces Figure 4 (`fig:vi-boxplot-wst`) together with the supplementary
+recovery figures `fig:vi-SST-gen` and `fig:ari-combined`, plus the summary CSVs
+used to build them.

 ### Support Geometry Figure